Michael Atherton: International centuries

-ODI Centuries

 Post-playing career

 Since his retirement from the game, Atherton has carved out a successful career in the media.
 He was a journalist for The Sunday Telegraph and succeeded Christopher Martin-Jenkins as The Times cricket correspondent on 1 May 2008.

 Between 2002 and 2005, he was a member of the Channel 4 commentary team for the coverage of Test cricket in England.
 During this period he also worked as a commentator for BBC Radio and Talksport on Test matches outside England.
 Atherton joined the Sky Sports commentary team in 2005, after they won the rights to live Test cricket in England, joining long-time England teammate Nasser Hussain, their former England coach David "Bumble" Lloyd and former England captain David Gower.
 He commentates on all forms of the game, home and abroad, as well as covering some domestic matches.
 He often performs as the post-match master of ceremonies for internationals in England, presenting awards and interviewing players.

 In 2002 he produced his autobiography: Opening Up.
 He has also written Gambling: A Story of Triumph and Disaster, published in 2006.

-In March 2010 he won Sports Journalist of the Year, at the British Press Awards.
+In March 2010, he won Sports Journalist of the Year, at the British Press Awards.
 The judges announced this was "a unanimous choice", praised the former England cricket captain for "tackling subjects way beyond cricket" and said "the brilliance of his writing shines."
+He was named the Sports Writer of the Year by the Sports Journalists' Association in 2009 and 2011.

 He was one of the commentators in 2011 Cricket World Cup.
 He has gained fame for his no nonsense but dryly humorous views on cricket.

 Personal life

 Atherton is married to Isabelle De Caires (granddaughter of West Indies test cricketer Frank De Caires), hailing from Guyana.
-Atherton's elder son, Joshua de Caires, signed a professional contract with Middlesex in 2020 after playing for the county's academy since Under 15 level.
-He made his first-class debut for Middlesex versus Gloucestershire at Cheltenham on 5 July 2021.
+Atherton's elder son, Josh de Caires, signed a professional contract with Middlesex in 2020, and made his first-class debut for Middlesex in July 2021.

 Health

+Atherton has no sense of smell, something his family first noticed when he was 6 or 7.
+He has no memory of ever having this sense, but did not think about this until the COVID-19 pandemic, when there was much discussion of sufferers losing their sense of smell, and he wondered what he was missing.
+He thinks this may affect his taste, but takes the view that if one is going to lose one sense, smell is the one to lose.

 Atherton suffers from the degenerative condition ankylosing spondylitis, which meant he could not duck under bouncers, but had to stand tall and sway out of the way.
 Allan Donald used this against him by bowling short.